-He has advised and acted for clients in arbitrations conducted under many of the principal arbitral rules (including the LCIA, ICC, and UNCITRAL rules).
-He has also served as Tribunal Secretary in a number of arbitrations and spent six months working with the Firm's International Arbitration team in Paris.
-In addition, James has experience of representing clients in litigation before the English courts and regularly advises on English law disputes before foreign courts (including, most recently, in the US and Cayman Islands).
+James also has experience of representing clients in litigation before the English courts and regularly advises on English law disputes before foreign courts (including, most recently, in the US and Cayman Islands).

 Advising a state owned oil and gas corporation in connection with disputes arising out of a sale and purchase agreement governed by English law, including a challenge to the jurisdiction of the Grand Court of the Cayman Islands.